BUSINESS & ECONOMICS

 Next Start Dates

-What will I learn in the MInfoGov (Online)?
+What will I learn in the the MInfoGov (Online)?

-With an enriched understanding and knowledge of information governance concepts, graduates of the MInfoGov programme will be well equipped to manage all aspects of privacy and information governance programmes within organisations.
+With an understanding of information governance concepts, graduates of the MInfoGov programme will be equipped to manage all aspects of privacy and information governance within organisations.

 - Artificial Intelligence